SFDigitalServices/sf-dahlia-web/README.md

 4. Run `overcommit --install` to install git hooks into the repo
 5. Run `bower install`
 6. Run `grunt`.
 Ensure that the *latest* pattern library is in the same folder as this repo.
-Running grunt will migrate the css over from the patter library.
+Running grunt will migrate the css over from the pattern library.
+You can ignore the warning that says `Unable to match 1 pattern.`.
 6. Run `rake bower:install`
+7. Open a separate terminal tab and run `postgres -D /usr/local/var/postgres` to start Postgres.
+8. Run `rake db:create`, followed by `rake db:migrate` to create the app database.
+9. Run `rails s` to start the server.

 ## Running Tests ##